 The short answer to that question is yes, it can.
 But monitoring VPN is always about more than monitoring a single server service.

-The demand placed upon these resources depends on the number and activities of the network clients.
-You must therefore always keep track of the hardware load on the server host and adjust this as required.
+The demand placed upon these resources depends on the number and activities of the network clients, so it is essential to track the hardware load on the server host regularly and make adjustments as needed to maintain optimal operation

 What is VPN monitoring?